adrielrudson/shopping-list/README.md

 # shopping-list
-Single-page shopping list app with product catalog, PDF and JSON export, multi-language support (PT/EN/ES) and currencies.
-Works offline, no backend required.
+Shopping List is a single-page web application built with pure HTML, CSS and JavaScript.
+It lets you register products with prices, build shopping lists with automatic subtotal and total calculation, export the list as a PDF and the catalog as a JSON file.
+Features dark mode, support for three languages (Português, English, Español), six currencies and a responsive layout for both desktop and mobile.
+All data is saved locally in the browser via localStorage — no server or sign-up needed.